jharwell/sierra/docs/src/plugins/execenv/realrobot/turtlebot3.rst

      - ``--nodefile``

-     - :envvar:`SIERRA_NODEFILE` must be defined or ``--nodefile`` passed.
-If neither is true, SIERRA will throw an error.
+     - :envvar:`SIERRA_NODEFILE` must be defined or
+       :ref:`--nodefile<src/reference/cli:sierra-cli---nodefile>` passed.
+If neither is true,
+       SIERRA will throw an error.